Lucky Country (film)

-Lucky Country, also titled Dark Frontier, is a 2009 Australian film starring Aden Young and Toby Wallace.
+Lucky Country, released in the United States in 2013 as Dark Frontier, is a 2009 Australian psychological thriller film set in Australia in 1902, starring Aden Young and Toby Wallace.
+It was titled Home until just before its Australian release.

-Plot summary
+Plot

 Set in 1902, the Australian Federation has been established for one year.
 Twelve-year-old Tom's beloved father Nat has dragged him and his sister Sarah to an isolated farm at the edge of the woods.
 However, Nat's dream of living off the land has died, as he loses his sanity.

 When three ex-soldiers arrive at their cabin one night, Tom, like his father, believes they are providence.
 But their presence becomes more menacing when one of them reveals a secret: he's found gold.
 As the lure of gold infects everyone around him the cabin becomes a psychological battleground in which Tom's loyalty is put to the ultimate test.